Adamant-im/adamant/README.md

 The manual describes the procedure for working with accounts and/or addresses, transactions, chats, and a KVS database.
 Furthermore, you will find all the necessary information on transactions and messages types.
 Additionally, the manual suggests valuable information on creating new accounts and encrypting and decrypting messages.

 # Set up

+**NOTE:** The following information is applicable to **Ubuntu 16 or 18 versions**.

+For making process simplier, you can use tools/install_ubuntu_dependencies.sh script.

 ## Prerequisites — In order